Crazy quilt embroidery has fascinated stitchers for generations.

-The intricate designs and mismatched fabrics created timeless treasures that were passed down from generation to generation.
+The hand-embroidered seams and motifs on a muslin backing cloth created timeless treasures that were passed down from generation to generation.
+The haphazard designs and mismatched fabrics added to their charm.

 Whereas the seams in most needlework are hidden, in crazy quilt embroidery they are designed to be visible.
 This reminds me of the Japanese craft of Kintsugi where broken pottery is mended using a golden paste, emphasizing its imperfections and history.